 Hospitals and other healthcare facilities require medical billers and coders to keep records of patients' diagnoses and treatments.
-Read further for information about an online associate's degree in medical billing and coding and what types of classes you could take.
+Read further for information about earning an online associate's degree in medical billing and coding and what types of classes you could take.
 Schools offering Insurance Billing & Coding Specialist degrees can also be found in these popular choices.

-How Is a Medical Billing and Coding Online Associate's Degree Program Delivered?
+Overview of Medical Billing and Coding Associate's Degree